top of page

 enjoy into fall and all winter long.
 Harvesting in colder months and storing well,

-they defy the chill and bring a taste of summer year-round.
-The leaves of this
+they bring a taste of summer year-round.
+The leaves of this variety are

-variety are disease-resistant, so they signal strong, thriving plants, and the
+disease-resistant, so they signal strong, thriving plants, and the promise of

-their sweetness in the colder months, making them an
+in the colder months, making them a crisp, naturally sweet

-snacking on the go or incorporating them into your
+reward.
+Perfect for snacking on the go or incorporating them

-vigor and resistance to powdery mildew to offer bounties of tender, flavorful
+vigor and resistance to powdery mildew to offer tender, flavorful fruit all

 standout in the garden and on the plate.
 Its compact, bushy growth makes it